algosup/2023-2024-project-4-sportshield-team-5/documents/technical-specification/technical-specification.md

 ## Alarm

-As the buzzer is controlled by a MOSFET[^6], we decided to use PWM (Pulse Wave Modulation = a high frequency square wave, where the proportion of ON/OFF time in average can be set), to make the piezoelectric[^18] buzzer ring lower.
+As the buzzer is controlled by a MOSFET[^6], we decided to use PWM[^19], to make the piezoelectric[^18] buzzer ring lower.
 A simple R-C circuit would have been better to smooth the output voltage to the buzzer, but as the MOSFET[^6] has a capacitance, even if the song is not the same we succeeded to get a lower noise from the buzzer.

 ## NFC

-As the Seeed boards company released their Xiao-NRF52840 quite recently, we found on the official forum of the company website for documentation, that they said they still didn't ended to develop the NFC[^7] library of their board.
-The problem with this unfinished library, is that, as they have their own version of RFID microchip and circuit, embedded in the board, the only solution we found to try having it working, is by coding our own library directly in assembly.
-That's why we probably won't develop the concrete NFC[^7] functions more than simulating input and output through the terminal.
+As the Seeed boards' company released their Xiao-NRF52840 quite recently, they still didn't end up developing the NFC library of their board, as said on their forum.
+This raises a major issue.
+As they have their proprietary version of the RFID microchip and circuit, the only workaround would be coding our library directly in assembly.
+That's why we probably won't develop the concrete NFC functions more than simulating input and output through the terminal.

 # 6. Suggestions (out of scope)